-I've been a care provider for many years, but sometimes my patients are angry at me, even though I may not have done anything to justify their reaction.
-Can you help me to understand clinical anger?
+I have been a care provider for many years, but I find moments when my patients are angry at me, even though I may not have done anything to justify their reaction.
+Can you help me to understand?

 Your Menopause Question: I have been a care provider for many years, but I find moments when my patients are angry at me, even though I may not have done anything to justify their reaction.
 Can you help me to understand clinical anger?